-- Listen for a bell or alarm sound, or voices in the elevator.
-If you can communicate with the trapped individual(s), find out their condition. - Call 206-685 0200 to reach UW Facilities 24 hours a day. - Reassure the people who are trapped that help is on the way. - Call 9-1-1 in case of fire or medical emergency only.
+- Listen for voices in the elevator.
+If you can communicate with the trapped individual(s), find out their condition. - Call the Control Room and 206-685 0200 to reach UW Facilities 24 hours a day. - Reassure the people who are trapped that help is on the way. - Call 9-1-1 in case of fire or medical emergency only.